-The Athletic Training Education Program at Xavier University is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
+The Athletic Training Program (ATP) at Xavier University is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
-The technical standards set forth by the Athletic Training Education Program (ATEP) establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program?s accrediting agency (Commission on Accreditation of Athletic Training Education [CAATE]).
-The following abilities and expectations must be met by all students admitted to the ATEP.
+The technical standards set forth by the ATP establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program’s accrediting agency, the Commission on Accreditation of Athletic Training Education (CAATE).
+All students admitted into the ATP must meet the following abilities and expectations.
 In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted into the program.
-Compliance with the ATEP's Technical Standards does not guarantee a student's eligibility for the BOC certification exam.
+Compliance with the ATP's Technical Standards does not guarantee a student's eligibility for the BOC certification exam.

 1. Demonstrate the mental capacity to assimilate, analyze, synthesize, integrate concepts and problem solve to formulate assessment and therapeutic judgments and to be able to distinguish deviations from the norm.